Stofbrew/endoflife/index.md

 --->

 # After a death
 When someone dies, there can be pressure to make big decisions quickly.
-This guide gives you information to help make choices that are right for your situation.
+This guide gives you information to help make the best choices for your situation.

 <nav class="au-inpage-nav-links" aria-label="in page navigation">
   <h2 class="au-inpage-nav-links__heading">On this page</h2>